srand/jolt/docs/quickstart.rst

 .. code-block:: bash

-    $ jolt info -a hello
+    $ jolt inspect -a hello

-The ``info`` command shows information about the task, including the documentation written in its Python implementation.
+The ``inspect`` command displays information about the task, including the documentation written in its Python class implementation.
 We're looking for the
 identity:

 .. code-block:: bash